winnie-ho/qikserve-challenge/README + FOLLOW UP Qs.md

     - Testing with Vue and Vuex store.
 5. How did you find the overall experience, any feedback for us?
     - Quite fun exercise.
-    - I had to add a header to the API to run both the app and API locally.
+    - I had to add a header; "Access-Control-Allow-Origin": "*",  to the API to run both the app and API locally.